quadram-institute-bioscience/biomcmc-lib/README.md

   implementations assume.
 The downstream program/user must take into account if the rooting is relevant or not.
 Having said that, all algorithms know when to ignore the root node (e.g. gene tree / species tree reconciliation assumes both trees are rooted, but we optimise over all gene rootings effectively looking at unrooted gene trees).
+* If the calling function (downstream software) knows that the nexus trees are unrooted, then they are rooted close to a common leaf.
+This is to facilitate branch length comparisons.
+One possibility is to first read all nexus files and then decide for the same leaf (the most commom across files) as (dummy) outgroup.
 * The nexus format uses square brackets (`[]`) for comments, which can span several lines.
 These comments are ignored by all reading functions, including those for fasta and newick files.
 The only exception so far are the tree frequencies, which follow the convention of the `.trprobs` files of MrBayes and guenomu (`p` for frequency, `P` for cummulative